bempp/kifmm/paper/paper.md

     \label{eq:sec:summary:laplace_kernel}
 \end{equation}

-The FMM finds a major application in the acceleration of Boundary Element Methods (BEM) for elliptic boundary value problems [@steinbach2007numerical], which can be used to model a wide range of natural phenomena.
+The FMM also finds a major application in the acceleration of Boundary Element Methods (BEM) for elliptic boundary value problems [@steinbach2007numerical], which can be used to model a wide range of natural phenomena.
 Kernel independent variants of the FMM (kiFMMs) replace the analytical series approximations used to compress far-field interactions between clusters of source and target points, with approximation schemes that are based on kernel evaluations and extensions of the algorithm can also handle oscillatory problems specified by the Helmholtz kernel [@Ying2004; @engquist2010fast], with a common underlying algorithmic and software machinery that can be optimised in a kernel-independent manner.

 The FMM splits (\ref{eq:sec:summary:potential}) for a given target cluster into \textit{near} and \textit{far} components, the latter of which are taken to be _admissable_, i.e. amenable to approximation via an expansion scheme or alternative interpolation method such as [@Ying2004; @Fong2009],